cbarkinozer/Java/SpringBootcamp/Spring.md

 }
 ```
 **@Column**: Used to specify the details of the column to which a field or property will be mapped.
+For enum values use @Enumerated(EnumType.STRING) so if someone changes your enum order, your application still works.
+For precision values: @Column(precision=15, scale =2), (scale shows value after comma).
 ```java
 @Entity
 @Tablename(name="Student")